Which of the following integrals correctly represents the area of... | Study Prep in Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the area of the region enclosed by the curves y = x^2 and y = 2x over the interval [0, 2].
-To do this, we need to determine which curve is above the other within the given interval.
+We are tasked with finding the integral that represents the area of the region enclosed by the curves y = 4x, y = 16x, and y = 1/16x for x > 0.
+The integral should represent the difference between the upper curve and the lower curve over the specified interval.

-Step 2: Analyze the curves.
-Compare y = x^2 and y = 2x by finding their intersection points.
-Set x^2 = 2x and solve for x.
-This gives x(x - 2) = 0, so the intersection points are x = 0 and x = 2.
+Step 2: Analyze the curves and their relationships.
+For x > 0, y = 16x is the upper curve, and y = 1/16x is the lower curve in the region of interest.
+The area is calculated by subtracting the lower curve from the upper curve.

+Step 3: Determine the interval of integration.
+The problem specifies that the correct integral is over the interval x = 0 to x = 1.
+This interval corresponds to the region where the curves y = 16x and y = 1/16x enclose the area.

-Step 4: Set up the integral for the area.
-The area between two curves is given by the integral of the difference between the top curve and the bottom curve.
-In this case, the top curve is y = 2x and the bottom curve is y = x^2.
-Therefore, the integral is ∫₀² (2x - x²) dx.
+Step 4: Set up the integral.
+The area is given by the integral of the difference between the upper curve and the lower curve over the interval x = 0 to x = 1.
+This can be expressed as:

-Step 5: Verify the options provided.
-Among the given choices, the correct integral representing the area is ∫₀² (2x - x²) dx, as it correctly accounts for the difference between the top curve (2x) and the bottom curve (x²) over the interval [0, 2].
+Step 5: Verify the setup.
+The integral correctly represents the area of the region enclosed by the curves y = 16x and y = 1/16x over the interval x = 0 to x = 1.
+The subtraction ensures that the area is calculated as the difference between the upper and lower curves.

 Watch next